adeligny/adeligny/README.md

 ### 👀 More About Me:

+When I'm free,

+- I like to read content or watch videos on ICT-related topics to learn how to tinker with stuff myself (and help those around me when they need it) or simply out of curiosity.

-I enjoy playing amateur rugby 🏈.
+- I enjoy playing amateur rugby 🏈.
 I'm not sure I'm very good... but I think it's fun!
 <br>
 <br>
 <img align="center" height="250" width="450" alt="" src="/assets/87465.webp" />